udo-munk/Arduino8080/README.md

 	Global variables use 1555 bytes (75%) of dynamic memory, leaving 493 bytes for local variables.
 Maximum is 2048 bytes.

-Now it will get interesting, guess I'll need a while ;-) Actually it es even worse than I thought already, just from trying to open one file on the SD card:
+Now it will get interesting, guess I'll need a while ;-) Actually it is even worse than I thought already, just from trying to open one file on the SD card:

 	Sketch uses 32198 bytes (104%) of program storage space.
 Maximum is 30720 bytes.